FirstTensorLabs/BitAds/docs/validating.md

 # Validating Guide

 Welcome!
-This guide will help you set up and run a BitAds V3 validator.
+This guide will help you set up and run a BitAds validator on Bittensor Subnet 16.
 Validators play a crucial role in the network by evaluating miner performance and distributing rewards.

 ## What Does a Validator Do?